-Antoine holds a PhD in Mathematics, and is best known for his work on volatility with Bruno Dupire, scripting with Jesper Andreasen and Leif Andersen, multi-factor interest rate models with Marek Musiela, or automatic differentiation and parallel Monte-Carlo simulations.
-He was influential in the adoption of scripting, the application of generalized derivatives in the context of local and stochastic volatility models, and the wide adoption of AAD in financial systems.
+Antoine holds a PhD in Mathematics, and is best known for his work on volatility and interest rate models.
+He was influential in the development of cashflow scripting, the application of generalized derivatives to volatility, and the wide adoption of AAD in financial systems.

 The first two parts (out of three) of my book Modern Computational Finance (Wiley, 2018) are complimentarily available on SSRN only in December 2020.

 Part I teaches necessary C++ foundations with a focus on parallel computing.
 Part II summarizes the theory of financial Derivatives and develops serial and parallel Monte-Carlo pricing and risk management engines.

 Part III, not included in this preview, discusses and develops the critical adjoint differentiation (AD) technology, its professional implementation in C++ and its deployment in risk management platforms.

 In recent years, AD revolutionized the field of quantitative finance.
 It brought us real-time risk reports and instantaneous calibration.
 It also enabled extremely promising new directions of research.
 For instance, the Risk article Differential Machine Learning by Brian Huge and I (also available on arXiv and SSRN) leverages pathwise gradients computed with AD to train a novel breed of deep learning models to effectively approximate pricing and risk functions of arbitrary financial products.